Pictures, stories, and recipes from devoted clammers. Please contribute your memories and inspirations.

 Razor Clam Manager Dan Ayers Retires

-Dan Ayers was the face of razor clamming for over two decades.
-Most fishery managers with Washington Dept. of Fish and Wildlife labor in obscurity, but not Ayers.
-He was a celebrity on the coast, where the razor clams live, and often buttonholed by diggers eager to share the delights of razor clamming, or castigate him about the length of seasons.
+Dan Ayers was the face of razor clamming for more than 20 years.
+He retired from his position as razor clam manager with Washington Dept. of Fish and Wildlife in early 2023, a celebrity on the coast where the razor clams live.
+He was often buttonholed by diggers eager to share the delights of razor clamming, or castigate him about something or another.
+Most fishery managers labor in obscurity, but not Ayers.
+He wasn’t an anonymous figure at the grocery store.

 Now in his late 60s, Ayers says razor clamming is still fun.
 He loves to go, as do his two daughters, who he says are good at it.
-He’s happy he can pick the weather, and happy not to have to keep an eye out for someone doing something illegal, like taking too many clams or digging on a closed beach.
+He’s happy he can pick the weather, and happy not to have to watch out for folks taking too many clams or digging on a closed beach.

-Since retirement Ayers has been active in his Montesano community, providing food to homeless populations 150 meals at a time, raising beets and vegetables on his several acres and selling them at a summer produce stand, and developing recipes and cooking.
-But he admits to missing the excitement of being head honcho to a dynamic activity that enthralls so many citizens.
-He says it was hard leaving a fishery that sometimes attracts 30,0000 people over the course of four hours.
+Since retirement Ayers has been active in his Montesano community, providing food to homeless populations 150 meals at a time.
+He’s growing beets and vegetables on his several acres of rich soil, selling the produce at a summer stand.
+And he’s developing new developing recipes since he likes to cook.
+But he admits missing the excitement of being head honcho for an activity that enthralls so many citizens.
+He says it was hard leaving a dynamic fishery that can attract 30,000 people over the course of four hours.
 “I miss being part of that, but it was time.”

 He still digs clams, did I mention?